 In England, nearly all renters pay 4 weeks of rent/one calendar month or more.
 See more rent deposit figures here.

-In the past ten years, private rents in England have increased 31%, or roughly 3% per year.
-(Social rents have increased 44% over the same time period, or around 4.4% a year.)
+In the past ten years, private rents in England have increased 36%, or roughly 3% per year.
 Landlords can only increase rent as laid out in your tenancy agreement.

 Methodology

-To arrive at the figures in this study we anaylsed data from the English Housing Survey 2018-19 from Gov.uk.
+To arrive at the figures in this study we anaylsed data from the English Housing Survey 2023/24 from Gov.uk, and increased those figures by private rental inflation figures through January 2025 to bring the figures to a current estimate.
+The sections on age, household type and region reflect the previous year's English Housing Survey, from 2022/23 (again, ramped up by inflation since then), because more recent data is not available.
 Please note, the rent figures discussed in this study are per household not per person.

 Comments